bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ### Android

-Deploying an Android APK to the Play Store requires one additional Step to your Workflow: **Google Play Deploy**.
+Deploying an Android APK to the Google Play Store requires one additional Step to your Workflow: **Google Play Deploy**.
 Here is a short tutorial on[ how to configure the Step](/deploy/android-deploy/deploying-android-apps/#deploying-to-the-google-play-store).

 {% include message_box.html type="important" title="Do you have a Google Play Developer Account?" content="Make sure you are in sync with Google Play Store!
 Learn how to